 This was a breakdown.
 This time I did go to my doctor.
 My antidepressants were increased again.
 I turned down the job due to my mental health.
 Ultimately I was signed off work for seven weeks when I carefully tried to put myself together.
 That time whizzed by.
 I was determined to go back to work.
 With only a few weeks left until my notice ran out I wanted to go back to my job.
 I wanted to wrap up my work and say goodbye to my colleagues.
 It was really important to me to finish strongly and with my head held high.
 I went back on a phased return and then had quite a bit of annual leave to use up so I was essentially working part time until my last day on the 29th March 2019.

 Now – I am self employed but I am still working out exactly what that means!
-I am calling myself a Wellbeing Advocate, aiming to improve mental health and wellbeing.
+I am calling myself a Mental Health Mentor, aiming to improve mental health and wellbeing.
 I’m exploring options with freelance writing, organising events, coaching, consulting and training.
 The topic and sector is quite a shift from what I was doing before but many of my skills (organisation, communication and project management) overlap.
 It is something I am super passionate about, quite knowledgeable about through my own experience and there is a need for it.
 I am in charge of my own destiny and forging a new path.

 Originally published on LinkedIn 8th May 2019.